 Haemophilus influenzae requires two accessory growth factors: factor X (haemin or other porphyrins) and V factor (NAD).
 The X and V factor requirement is usually demonstrated

 by the absence of growth on porphyrin and NAD deficient but otherwise nutritionally adequate media except near paper disc impregnated with X and V factors.
+H.influenzae grown on agar plates usually shows a highly regular shape under microscope.
+The rounded ends of short bacilli make many appear round, hence the term coccobacilli.

 Haemophilus influenzae, formerly called Pfeiffer's bacillus, is a non-motile Gram-negative pleomorphic rod-shaped bacterium first described in 1892 by Richard Pfeiffer during an influenza pandemic.
-It is facultatively aerobic .
+It is facultatively anaerobic.
 H. influenzae was mistakenly considered to be the cause of influenza until 1933, when the viral etiology of the flu became apparent.
 Still, H. influenzae is responsible for a wide range of clinical diseases.

 Most strains of H. influenzae are opportunistic pathogens - that is, they usually live in their host without causing disease, but cause problems only when other factors (such as a viral infection or reduced immune function) create an opportunity.
 Naturally-acquired disease caused by H. influenzae seems to occur in humans only.
 In infants and young children, H. influenzae type b (Hib) causes bacteremia, pneumonia, and acute bacterial meningitis.
 Occasionally, it causes cellulitis, osteomyelitis, epiglottitis, and infectious arthritis.
 Due to routine use of the Hib conjugate vaccine in the U.S. since 1990, the incidence of invasive Hib disease has decreased to 1.3/100,000 in children.
 However, Hib remains a major cause of lower respiratory tract infections in infants and children in developing countries where vaccine is not widely used.
 Unencapsulated H. influenzae causes ear (otitis media) and eye (conjunctivitis) infections and sinusitis in children, and is associated with pneumonia.